 An Energy Engineer is tasked with work with energy systems in order to improve and manage the efficient use of energy in those systems.

-Students who choose the electrical engineering emphasis will complete five required engineering courses and four elective courses from a selection of engineering and physics courses.
+Students who choose the electrical engineering concentration will complete five required engineering courses and four elective courses from a selection of engineering and physics courses.
 This coursework includes at least one additional credit hour of lab work.

 - Introduction to Microprocessors and Digital Circuits: Digital circuits are covered, from simple logic gates through elementary microprocessor architecture.
 The course begins with elementary logic for binary systems, Boolean algebra, binary integer number formats and arithmetic, and combinational design.
 Intermediate topics include synchronous state machine design and register level concepts.
 The course concludes with topics in microprocessor architecture that include elementary assembly language and interfacing.
 Laboratory provides hands-on experience in logic design and microprocessor interfacing and includes two formal design projects.
 This course serves both computer science and engineering students.